-- 1) The Clinical outcomes in India are at par with the world's best.
+1) The Clinical outcomes in India are at par with the world's best.
 Having internationally qualified & experienced Doctors is a tremendous advantage.
 Costs of the medical procedures in India are approximately 1/5th to 1/10th of costs in the west.
 This cost differential enables patients the opportunity to have a vacation in a foreign location.
-Recover in a luxurious atmosphere and then return home having spent less than the procedure alone in their country. - 2) The most prominent markets for Indian Medical tourism are USA, UK, UAE, African Nations and Southeast asia.
-The government should provide tax incentives to hospitals to promote India as a health and wellness tourism destination. - 3) There has to be greater intersectoral coordination among various stakeholders like Government, Private players, Travel & Tourism industry and also the media. - 4) Agencies specializing in international medical travel, known as Medical Tourism Facilitators (MTF) are a growing part of the medical travel industry and work with hospitals, clinics, physicians, surgeons, airlines, hotels and recovery retreats abroad to offer patients the best quality at the most affordable rates.
-Centre for Sight must have tie- ups with maximum number of these facilitators to expand its network. - 5) With big corporate hospitals coming into picture they have attained international benchmarks.
+Recover in a luxurious atmosphere and then return home having spent less than the procedure alone in their country.

+2) The most prominent markets for Indian Medical tourism are USA, UK, UAE, African Nations and Southeast Asia.
+The government should provide tax incentives to hospitals to promote India as a health and wellness tourism destination.

+3) There has to be greater inter sectorial coordination among various stakeholders like Government, Private players, Travel & Tourism industry and also the media.

+4) Agencies specializing in international medical travel, known as Medical Tourism Facilitators (MTF) are a growing part of the medical travel industry and work with hospitals, clinics, physicians, surgeons, airlines, hotels and recovery retreats abroad to offer patients the best quality at the most affordable rates.
+Park Group of Hospitals must have tie- ups with maximum number of these facilitators to expand its network.

+5) With big corporate hospitals coming into picture they have attained international benchmarks.
 More such hospitals are going for International Accreditation.
-Centre for Sight must work towards this as it will give the organization a distinct advantage. - 6) Centre for Sight must work towards creating a strong brand name abroad.
+Park Group of Hospitals must work towards this as it will give the organization a distinct advantage.

+6) Park group of Hospitals must work towards creating a strong brand name abroad.
 It needs to follow the promotional strategies to increase the patient flow.